pulumi/pulumi-hugo/themes/default/content/docs/get-started/aws/deploy-changes.md

 {{% /choosable %}}

-Finally, you'll make a few adjustments to allow these resources to be accessed anonymously over the Internet.
+Lastly, you'll make a few adjustments to make these resources accessible on the Internet.

-For the bucket itself, you'll need two new resources: a `BucketOwnershipControls` resource, which defines the bucket's object-ownership settings, and a `BucketPublicAccessBlock` resource, which allows the bucket to be accessed publicly.
+For the bucket itself, you'll need two new resources: a `BucketOwnershipControls` resource, to define the bucket's file-ownership settings, and a `BucketPublicAccessBlock` resource to allows the bucket to be accessed publicly.

-For the `BucketObject`, you'll need an access-control (ACL) setting of `public-read` to allow the page to be accessed publicly, and a content type of `text/html` to tell AWS to serve the file as a web page:
+For the `BucketObject`, you'll need an access-control (ACL) setting of `public-read` to allow the page to be accessed anonymously (e.g., in a browser) and a content type of `text/html` to tell AWS to serve the file as a web page.
+Add the following lines to your program, updating the `BucketObject` in place:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" / >}}